zerynth/docs/docs/reference/guide/docs/vosal.md

 **`VOS_PRIO_LOWER`**

-This priority is greater than all preceding thread priorities
+This priority is greater than all preceding thread priorities.

 **`VOS_PRIO_LOW`**

-This priority is greater than all preceding thread priorities
+This priority is greater than all preceding thread priorities.

 **`VOS_PRIO_NORMAL`**